 Although humanity has always lived on Earth, mankind is space-faring and, as the great Russian visionary Konstantin Tsiolkovsky said, "Earth is the cradle of Mankind, but one cannot stay in the cradle forever."
-In the 1970s, Princeton physicist Gerard ONeill led two Stanford/NASA Ames Research Center summer studies that supported the feasibility of kilometer-scale orbital cities.
-These studies assumed that the NASA space shuttle would operate as expected, a flight every week or two, \$500/lb. to orbit, and one failure per 100,000 flights.
-The studies also assumed that a more efficient follow-on heavy lift launcher would be available.
-When the shuttle missed its design goals by an order of magnitude or more, it was apparent that there was no transportation system capable of supporting space settlement activities and interest waned.
+In the 1970s, Princeton physicist Gerard ONeill led two Stanford/NASA Ames Research Center summer studies that supported the feasibility of kilometer-scale orbital cities.^{3,4} These studies assumed that the NASA space shuttle would operate as expected, a flight every week or two, \$500/lb. to orbit, and one failure per 100,000 flights.
+The studies also assumed that a more efficient follow-on heavy lift launcher would be developed.